2 Thessalonians 3

 Introduction

-The final chapter of 2 Thessalonians transitions from the eschatological concerns of chapters 1-2 to practical matters of community life.
-Paul begins with a request for prayer, asking the Thessalonians to pray for the success of his missionary work and for his deliverance from hostile opponents.
-He then expresses confidence in the Lord's faithfulness to strengthen and protect the Thessalonian believers, and offers a prayer-wish that the Lord would direct their hearts into the love of God and the steadfast endurance of Christ.
+The final chapter of 2 Thessalonians turns from the eschatological concerns of chapters 1-2 to the practical life of the community.
+Paul begins with a request for prayer, asking the Thessalonians to pray for the success of his missionary work and for deliverance from hostile opponents.
+He then expresses confidence in the Lord's faithfulness to strengthen and guard the Thessalonian believers, and offers a prayer that the Lord would direct their hearts into the love of God and the steadfast endurance of Christ.

-The bulk of the chapter (vv.
-6-15) addresses a specific pastoral problem: certain members of the community are living in idleness, refusing to work and instead meddling in the affairs of others.
-This issue was already flagged in 1 Thessalonians 4:11-12 and 1 Thessalonians 5:14, but the situation has apparently worsened, requiring Paul to escalate from gentle encouragement to apostolic command.
-Some scholars connect this idleness to eschatological excitement -- the belief that the Day of the Lord was so imminent that ordinary work was pointless.
-Paul counters with his own example of manual labor and with the memorable maxim, "If anyone is unwilling to work, he shall not eat."
-The chapter closes with a peace benediction, an autograph greeting that serves as a mark of authenticity, and a final grace wish that mirrors the close of 1 Thessalonians.
+Verses 6–15 address a specific pastoral problem: certain members of the community are living in idleness, refusing to work and meddling in the affairs of others.
+This issue was already noted in 1 Thessalonians 4:11-12 and 1 Thessalonians 5:14, but the situation seems to have worsened, requiring Paul to move from encouragement to apostolic command.
+Some scholars connect this idleness to eschatological excitement -- the belief that the Day of the Lord was so near that ordinary work had become pointless.
+Paul answers with his own example of manual labor and with the maxim, "If anyone is unwilling to work, he shall not eat."
+The chapter closes with a peace benediction, an autograph greeting that serves as a mark of authenticity, and a final grace wish that echoes the close of 1 Thessalonians.

 Prayer Request and Confidence in the Lord (vv.
 1-5)